eh3rrera/ocpj8-notes/03-Generics-and-Collections/4-Collections-Streams-and-Filters.md

 IntStream.range(1, 10)
     .forEach(System.out::println);
 ````
 Streams cannot be reused.
 As soon as you call any terminal operation the stream is closed.
 Terminal operations return either a void or non-stream result, like the `forEach()` method.
-To overcome this limitation, we have to to create a new stream chain for every terminal operation we want to execute.
+To overcome this limitation, we have to create a new stream chain for every terminal operation we want to execute.

 Before Java 8, we used for loops or iterators to iterate through the collections and filter them.
-In Java 8, stream operations has methods like foreach, map, filter, etc. which internally iterates through the elements.
+In Java 8, stream operations have methods like foreach, map, filter, etc. which internally iterates through the elements.
 For example:
 ````java
 List<String> names = newArrayList<>();